hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyGet
+###   get

-`groovyGet` function can be used to get data from a single object.
+Below `groovyGet` user defined function can be used to get data from a single object.
 Its behaviour is the same as the [get](readdata.md#get) function from CRUD APIs.
-Here is the schema.
+You may choose another name for `groovyGe`

 ```
 type Query {